mukeswebrian/prime_number_generating_Genetic_Program/README.md

 Before running this program, run the following commands to ensure that all the required libraries are installed on the system

-<p>pip install deap</p>
+<code>pip install deap</code>
-<p>pip install pandas</p>
+<code>pip install pandas</code>
-<p>pip install matplotlib</p>
+<code>pip install matplotlib</code>
-<p>pip install networkx</p>
+<code>pip install networkx</code>

-A matlab library folder is also included for the optional use of Matlab for prime checking Note 1: A MATLAB installation is required in order to use this option.
+A matlab library folder is also included for the optional use of Matlab for prime checking
+- Note 1: A MATLAB installation is required in order to use this option.
-Note 2: set use_matlab option to TRUE in controller.py to use this option Note 3: None of the code under the matlab folder was written by me.
-It is simply included as
+- Note 2: set use_matlab option to TRUE in controller.py to use this option
-        a thrid party library for program completeness.
+- Note 3: None of the code under the matlab folder was written by me.
+It is simply included as a thrid party library for program completeness.

 ------------------------------------------------------------------------------------------